jakubpulaczewski/pipeline-flow/docs/pages/intro/pipeline_orchestration.rst

 ---------------------------------------------
 ``pipeline-flow`` ensures a balanced approach between speed and data integrity through well-defined execution rules.

-- Phases execute sequentially:
+**Phases execution in a defined sequence**

-    - The output of one phase becomes the input for the next, preserving data flow consistency.
+- Each phase runs in order, ensuring the output of one phase seamlessly feeds into the next.
+- This preserves data integrity and ensures that all dependencies between phases are respected.

-- Pipelines can run concurrently or sequnetially
+**Pipelines can run concurrently or sequnetially**

 - Multiple pipelines can execute asynchronously for faster processing, or sequentially if there are dependencies between them that require ordered execution.

-- Phases contain multiple steps:
+**Phases contain multiple steps**

 - A single phase can include multiple steps, with each step representing a distinct task or operation in the workflow.

-- Execution mode depends on the phase type:
+**Execution mode depends on the phase type**

 - Asychronous execution is used where the speed is critical (e.g., Extract and Load phases).
 - Sychronous execution ensures acccuracy and consistency (e.g., Transform and Transform at Load phases).

 .. list-table:: Data Execution Rules